 - Funds are available to facilitate initial project planning and development; to support the direct costs of research; or for visits by or to partner scholars if appropriate.

-The Charlemont Grant Scheme is open from 22 September 2020 until 4 November 2020.
+The Charlemont Grant Scheme opened from 22 September 2020 until 4 November 2020.
 All queries can be sent to email@example.com